kxh001/ITdiffusion/README.md

 ## Models
 - The pre-trianed IDDPM model could be downloaded [here](https://openaipublic.blob.core.windows.net/diffusion/march-2021/cifar10_uncond_vlb_50M_500K.pt).

 - The pre-trained DDPM model is stored [here](https://drive.google.com/drive/folders/1G1nFv6AML_8zeElxMECkYfJnmihVcR86?usp=sharing).
-For DDPM, it attaches with a config.json file.
+For DDPM, it attaches with a config.json file and has the same interface of Huggingface.

 ## Results